parkie0517/Simple-BEV-with-Enhanced-Commentary/README.md

 After downloading the dataset, make sure that the structure of the dataset folder looks the same as the image below.
 ![alt text](./images_for_readme/dataset_structure.png)

+If you want to download the `Lyft` dataset. then go [here](https://www.kaggle.com/competitions/3d-object-detection-for-autonomous-vehicles/data).

 Now, download the pre-trained RGB model.
 ```
 sh get_rgb_model.sh